 Acadian's timberlands have been used for timber production for more than a century and continue to be managed sustainably.
-Annual harvesting has been consistent with long-term forest management plans and the operations in both New Brunswick and Maine are certified under the Sustainable Forestry Initiative® (SFI) program1.
+Annual harvesting has been consistent with long-term forest management plans and the operations in both New Brunswick and Maine are certified under the Sustainable Forestry Initiative® (SFI) Standard1.
+Acadian's timber products include softwood and hardwood sawlogs, pulpwood, and biomass by-products, sold to approximately 90 regional customers.

-Acadian engages in forest management including planning, growing, harvesting, marketing and sales of trees in order to realize value from its timberlands, selling its fibre to regional consumers including lumber mills, pulp and paper mills and other buyers of primary forest products.
+Acadian engages in forest management, including planning, growing, harvesting, marketing, and sales of trees in order to realize value from its timberlands, selling its fibre to regional consumers including lumber mills, pulp and paper mills, and other buyers of primary forest products.
 Access to long-term, sustainable, high quality timber resources is important to Acadian's customers.
-Acadian strives to: (1) harvest timber in a cost-effective manner consistent with sound environmental and sustainable forestry practices; (2) optimize the product mix with effective marketing and merchandising; (3) find new markets for its products; and (4) produce value through HBU (higher and better use)
+Acadian strives to: (1) harvest timber in a cost-effective manner consistent with sound environmental and sustainable forestry practices; (2) optimize the product mix with effective marketing and merchandising; and (3) find new markets for its products.

-1 SFI® marks are registered marks owned by Sustainable Forestry Initiative Inc.
+1 SFI[®] marks are registered marks owned by Sustainable Forestry Initiative Inc.